PriceTT/iot_lab_temperature_sensor/README.md

 - Test connecting to teams (blocked by getting the correct domain)
 - ~Average temp over a period~
 - ~Send data via MMQT~
+- Random dots on screen during load (removing vcc and ground seems to work)
+- Add wifi and loading status on screen during load
 - Test out PI integration